 So, since this was my first chickpea omelet rodeo, I learned a lot along the way.
 The first thing I discovered it you must have a GREAT non-stick pan.
 Otherwise, the chickpea batter will stick to the pan.

 Next, you have two choices when making the omelette.
-One way is to saute the vegetables first, and then mix them into the batter before you cook the omelette.
+One way is to saute the vegetables first and then mix them into the batter before cooking the omelette.
 Or, you can saute the vegetables and put them inside the fold.
-Both ways worked perfectly well, however, it is a personal preference.
+Both ways worked perfectly well; however, it is a personal preference.

-Here, the vegetables are added to the batter and mixed before pouring it all in the pan.
+Here, the vegetables are added to the batter and mixed before pouring it all into the pan.

 In this picture, the sauteed vegetables are added to the omelette before folding it over.